mnussbaum/arch-ansible/qemu-notes.md

 - Move all bootstrapping into ansible?
 - Remove hardcoding of vgcrypt and vgcrypt-root in boot tasks and grub config
   - Ideally pull partition info from disk too
-- Fix failed install of ruby-solargraph due to ruby-ruby-progressbar ruby-progressbar conflicts